-- PHP 5.6+ or newer (PHP 7.0+ supported but 7.1 not yet) with the following PHP extensions or modules:
+- PHP 5.6 to 7.4 with the following PHP extensions or modules:

 - GD2 Extension.
 See .
 GD2 is only required for generating the QR codes needed to configure two-factor authentication.
 It's not required to execute Team Password Manager and the installer doesn't check if it's installed.
 You'll still be able to configure two-factor authentication without QR codes, but it's much easier with them.

 - MySQLi extension.
 See .

 - Multibyte string (mbstring) extension.
 See .

 - LDAP support.
 See .
 This is only required if you want to use .

 - The must be installed and the "sha256" algorithm present.